Archive for June 2026

 Their first adventure game, Transylvania, came to them essentially by accident and didn’t originally have graphics.
 They got the author (Antonio Antiochia) an early copy of Graphics Magician to make it a flagship product alongside The Graphics Magician.

-After The Graphics Magician was published, they got a call from a programmer named Eagle Burns at Stanford.
+After The Graphics Magician was published, they got a call from a programmer named Eagle Berns at Stanford.
 Burns had been there as a programmer since 1959 (and their IBM 650), overlapping with the early computer science great Donald Knuth.
 Close to when he started his Apple II journey (1980) he worked some on LaTeX (one of Knuth’s projects) as well as Foreign language processing at Stanford.

 Importantly for us, he decided to pivot to personal computers and specifically the Apple II, and using The Graphics Magician he had written a game using the tool with Michael Kosaka.
 (Michael Kosaka only has a small part to play in today’s game, but as an aside: of the people I mention today, he had the deepest involvement with later games, working on Skate or Die, Madden NFL ’94, and an unreleased Sonic game for 32X which would require a several-thousand word essay to adequately explain.)
 Quoting Pelczarski on Burns: